Think 'kintsugi'! The value of challenges, to make you better.Tweet

 Even leaders need encouragement.
 Sometimes we thrive.
 Sometimes we struggle.
-Companies and people rise and fall on how we handle challenges.
+Companies and people may rise and fall on what we do with challenges.

 More aptly, on our ability to keep learning.
 Growing.
 And, most important: adding value.

 For deeper learning and exploration, join me in my online programs.
 They're focused, to-the-point, and practical.
-Designed for busy professionals from all walks of life who value personal leadership.
-Who also recognize the need for continuous learning and growth.
+Designed for busy professionals from all walks of life who value personal leadership and who also recognize the need for continuous learning and growth.
 Difference-makers.
 You?

 Or, looking for an engaging speaker or tailored workshop for your team?
 Email me.
 I'd love to to contribute to "Your Meaningful Vision, Fulfilled."